Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-ncp-config.md

 ### Restoring a backup including your data

 Restoring a NCP instance and using nc-restore looks almost the same as creating the backup.
-You can visit https://your-local-IP:4443 for NCP's web interface or start nextcloudpi-config from your NCP terminal by typing:
+You can visit https://your-local-IP:4443 for NCP's web interface or start ncp-config from your NCP terminal by typing:

-`sudo nextcloudpi-config`
+`sudo ncp-config`

 Move up and down with arrow-keys, use tab+enter to select(execute) or finish(cancel) Select nc-restore hit enter